golang/proposal/design/56345-structured-logging.md

     LogAttrs is a more efficient version of Logger.Log that accepts only Attrs.

 func (l *Logger) Debug(msg string, args ...any)
-    Debug logs at DebugLevel.
+    Debug logs at LevelDebug.

 func (l *Logger) Info(msg string, args ...any)
-    Info logs at InfoLevel.
+    Info logs at LevelInfo.

 func (l *Logger) Warn(msg string, args ...any)
-    Warn logs at WarnLevel.
+    Warn logs at LevelWarn.

 func (l *Logger) Error(msg string, err error, args ...any)
-    Error logs at ErrorLevel.
+    Error logs at LevelError.
 If err is non-nil, Error appends Any("err", err) to the list of attributes.
 ```